 This section introduces the basic principles of CNS — Crypto Name Service.
-We don't attempt to give a deep technical explanation of them, but rather make a high-level overview so that every reader can get an idea of how CNS works.
-It is assumed that a reader has a basic understanding of Ethereum smart contracts and ERC-721 token standard.
+This is not a deep technical explanation of CNS, but rather a high-level overview of how CNS works.
+Readers should have a basic understanding of Ethereum smart contracts and the ERC-721 token standard.

-Smart contract architecture.
-It gives an overview of the core smart contracts of CNS, explains how domains are managed and minted, what information about them is stored, and how users can interact with them via blockchain.
+Smart contract architecture — An overview of the core smart contracts that make up CNS.
+This section explains how domains are minted and managed, what domain information is stored, and how users can interact with those domains through a blockchain.

-Delegating domain management explains the role of Transaction Processor and meta transactions in minting domains and allowing users to delegate the responsibility of paying transaction costs.
+Delegating domain management — Explains the role of the transaction processor and meta transactions in minting domains and allowing users to delegate transaction costs.

-Every CNS domain represents an ERC-721 token.
-As this standard is widely supported, it makes it easier for developers to integrate with Unstoppable Domains, and users get an immediate benefit of being able to manage ownership of their domains from any wallet, exchange, or marketplace that supports ERC-721.
+Every CNS domain is issued as an ERC-721 token.
+Building on this standard makes it easier for developers to integrate with Unstoppable Domains and it lets users manage their domain ownership from any compatible wallet, exchange, or marketplace.

 tokenId.
 To make domains identifiable, we use a process called Namehashing.

 Registry is the most essential smart contract in CNS.
-This is the contract that defines ownership rules, how domains are minted, provides ERC-721 token metadata, and stores a list of all domains with information about them.
+This is the contract that defines ownership rules, how domains are minted, provides ERC-721 token metadata, and stores a metadata-enriched list of all domains.

 Approved operator address

-Registry smart contract implements a set of methods allowing to mint new domains, subdomains, and manage ownership.
+Registry's smart contract includes a set of methods for minting new domains, creating new subdomains, and managing ownership.

-Registry smart contract doesn't have an admin, which means that no entity can transfer or manage user domains without their permission.
+Registry's smart contract was designed without an admin.
+This means that no entity can manage or transfer a user's domains without their permission — even Unstoppable Domains.